openwall/john-packages/CONTRIBUTING.md

 Contributors donate their free time to work on the project because they enjoy it.
 If nobody cares about a problem it will likely remain open forever, lost in a list of issues that no one minds.
-The contributors have other things to do, like live theis lives.
+The contributors have other things to do, like live their lives.

 I think it's reasonable to expect users to try a little harder to help, if they care about something.